-The Green function formalism really shines when treating impurities.
-A high concentration of impurities may be treated within the quasiclassical approximation, using conventional impurity averaging techniques~\cite{Abrikosov1975}.
-This has the effect that quasiparticle motion takes the form of a random walker due to frequent impurity scatterings, so that momentum-dependent effects are strongly suppressed.
-The equation of motion then becomes,
+A high concentration of impurities may also be treated within the quasiclassical approximation, using conventional impurity averaging techniques~\cite{Abrikosov1975}.
+This has the effect that quasiparticle motion takes the form of a random walk due to frequent impurity scatterings, so that momentum-dependent effects are strongly suppressed.
+The equation of motion then becomes

 where $D$ is the diffusion constant.
-It is noted that \cref{eq:usadel} takes the form of a diffusion equation, and a net particle current, representing a drift in the motion of the random walkers, may be identified by Fick's first law, $\check{\bm{j}} = -D\check{g}\nabla\check{g}$.
-The presence of such a drift has a profound effect on diffusive systems, as the impurity scattering becomes anisotropic, and gives rise to momentum-dependent effects which cancel out in an isotropic system.
+The self-energy term $\check{\Sigma}_\text{diff}$ differs from $\check{\Sigma}$ in \cref{eq:eilenberger} in that the non-magnetic impurity potential that appears in the latter in a diffusive system has been averaged out.
+We have also separated a potential exchange (or Zeeman) field $\bm{h}$ from $\check{\Sigma}_\text{diff}$, as such a field is typically necessary to obtain spin-dependent effects due to the lowest-order contribution from SOC in the diffusive limit.
+Equation~(\ref{eq:usadel}) takes the form of a diffusion equation, and a net particle current, representing a drift in the random walk, may be identified by Fick's first law, $\check{\bm{j}} = -D\check{g}\tilde{\nabla}\check{g}$.
+This drift has a profound effect on diffusive systems, impurity scattering becomes anisotropic, and gives rise to momentum-dependent effects which cancel out in an isotropic system.

-The quasiclassical theory for SOC was established in~\onlinecite{gorini_prb_10, raimondi_annal_12}.
-Linear-in-momentum models of SOC such as Rashba and Dresselhaus models may be introduced by an effective SU(2) gauge field, for which the derivative operator may be replaced by its gauge covariant equivalent.
-Within the quasiclassical approximation, it is $\tilde{\nabla} f = \nabla f - (ie/\hbar)\left[\bm{A}\;,\; f\right],$ where $A_k = A_{0,k}\sigma_0 + \alpha_{klm} \sigma_l k_m,$ with $A_{0,k}$ a scalar gauge field stemming from a potential external magnetic field, and $\alpha_{klm}$ a generic tensor describing the SOC.
-For ballistic systems, the SOC has the form of a momentum-dependent exchange field, which is intuitively reasonable, and has interesting consequences in \eg ballistic Josephson weak links~\cite{Konschelle2016}.